 The Ohio EPA usually lifts Findings and Orders after an issue has been cleared up but in this case, the order has never been lifted and, to this date, puts an undue hardship on a considerable amount of property owners on South Bass Island.
 I will work to have the Findings and Orders lifted so that the residents of South Bass will be under the same Health Department rules as the rest of Ottawa County instead of our own set of more restrictive rules.

 5. I would like to be part of the research team that performs the fact-finding for the one island, one government issue.

 Put-in-Bay Election Candidate DAVID BIANCHI

-Put-in-Bay has always been my home and I have a long history of public service.
+Put-in-Bay has always been my home, and I have a long history of public service.
 I joined the Put-in-Bay VFD in 1971 and have been a member ever since.
-I was in the first First Responder class when Bruce Mettler started the Put-in-Bay EMS and went on to be a state certified EMT-A for 12 years.
+I was in the first First Responder class when Bruce Mettler started the Put-in-Bay EMS and became a state-certified EMT-A for 12 years.
 I served on the Township Zoning Board for many years, I believe it was about 10, and I served on the Board of Education for eight years, three as President.
-I have also helped with Easter Egg Hunts, New Year’s Dances, Harvest Dinners and more.
+I have also helped with Easter Egg Hunts, New Year’s Dances, Harvest Dinners, and more.

 This Put-in-Bay Election will be held on November 7th at the Put-in-Bay Senior Center.
-If you are unable to be present for this Put-in-Bay Election you may cast your ballot early via an absentee ballot at the Ottawa County Board of Elections.
+If you cannot be present for this Put-in-Bay Election, you may cast your ballot early via an absentee ballot at the Ottawa County Board of Elections.